billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 ## Creating ERC-20 tokens
 Within the Ethereum blockchain, we can record transactions and run smart contracts.
 These things allow us to run DApps (decentralized applications) and which can support the running of the infrastructure in return for some payment (Ether).
 A DApp can also create tokens for new currencies, shares in a company or to prove the ownership of an asset.
-ERC-20 is a standard format for a Fungible Token and which can support the sharing, transfer and storage of tokens.
+ERC-20 is a standard format for a Fungible Token that supports the sharing, transfer, and storage of tokens.
 These tokens are supported by the whole of the Ethereum infrastructure and can be easily traded.
 They support a number of mandatory functions:

 * totalSupply.
 This function is the total number of ERC-20 tokens that have been created.